Linuxfabrik/monitoring-plugins/check-plugins/nodebb-database/README.md

 ## Overview

-Get NodeBB database information.
+Monitors NodeBB database statistics via the admin API, including memory usage and connection counts.
+Alerts when thresholds are exceeded.

+**Data Collection:**

+* Queries the NodeBB Read API endpoint `/api/admin/advanced/database` using Bearer Authentication
+* Reports MongoDB database name, filesystem disk usage, collection count, index count, and object count

+**Alerting Logic:**

+* Alerts according to the given severity (default: WARN) if the connection to the database is not ok
+* Alerts if filesystem usage (from the database's point of view) is above the percentage thresholds (default: 90/95%)

+**Important Notes:**

-The Plugin uses the Read API and Bearer Authentication.
-You need to issue a bearer token of type "user" in the NodeBB admin panel in order to grant access to the API.
+* You need to issue a bearer token of type "user" in the NodeBB admin panel: Settings > API Access > Create Token > Specify your User ID and Description (for example "Linuxfabrik API Token").
 In NodeBB, a user token is associated with a specific uid, and all calls are made in the name of that user.

-To create a Bearer Token, do this:

-* Settings \> API Access \> Create Token \> Specify your User ID and Description (for example "Linuxfabrik API Token").

-Hints:

 * NodeBB Read API: <https://docs.nodebb.org/api/read/>
 * Requires NodeBB v1.14.4+.